 Whether you’ve just bought your first Sonos speaker or are something of a multiroom veteran, you’ll already know why it’s one of our favourite ways to listen to music.

 Simply put, Sonos is awesome, giving you effortlessly easy access to your tunes wherever you are in your house, with barely a wire in sight.
+And with the Beam, Playbar or Playbase, you can even pimp your TV sound too.

 £100 / US$99